rsmlang/rsml-docs/src/docs/fields.md

 Rsml has two main types of fields: `Properties` and `Variables`. (`Psuedo Properties` also exist which are documented [here](/docs/macros)).

-> [!WARNING] Disclaimer
-> Currently all fields have to end with either a comma or a semi-colon, even the last field of a rule.

 ## Properties
 Property fields are used to define properties for instances.
 They can be assigned either a variable or a data type.
 They can be written as follows: